-The third leg of FremantleMedia's new media activity is to create new content distributed exclusively through online platforms such as Youtube.
-This differs from the extension of TV formats to Youtube, in that the company is generating completely original content for an entirely online audience.
-This creates more opportunities for consumers to benefit from programming delivered over the internet FremantleMedia's content creators can adapt their skills to different platforms, but also develop their knowledge and expertise in other areas such as marketing, as there is no broadcaster 'The Pet Collective', launched in May 2012, was the company's first ever Youtube-only channel It started with over seven different original short-form series offering more than 20 hours of tips, stones and entertainment revolving around pets FremantleMedia company Radical Media then launched 'THNKR' on Youtube in July, joined in November by two original content channels from FremantleMedia's German subsidiary UFA 'eNtR Berlin' (urban lifestyle) and 'Trigger' (crime)
+Global populanty: The Youtube channel for the UK has generated more than one billion video views seven different original short-form series offering more than 20 hours of tips, stones and entertainment revolving around pets FremantleMedia company Radical Media then launched 'THNKR' on Youtube in July, joined in November by two original content channels from FremantleMedia's German subsidiary UFA. 'eNtR Berlin' (urban lifestyle) and 'Trigger' (crime)

 Berlin - Tag & Nacht has enjoyed a fantastic flourish following its slow start in late 2011.
 It has also given its avid viewers a successful side-series, and led by example when it comes to getting the best results from using social media.
-Over 2.5 million Facebook fans says it all aside, the show soon picked up pace after a few weeks and took its average market share from 4.6 per cent in September 2011 to 9.1 per cent among viewers aged 14 to 49 during December 2011
+Over 2.5 million Facebook fans says it all.

-Mediengruppe RTL Deutschland's hit show on RTL II follows an extraordinary group of people shanng a flat in Berlin - the city they really love Cross-media success
+Mediengruppe RTL Deutschland's hit show on RTL II follows an extraordinary group of people sharing a flat in Berlin - the city they really love Cross-media success aside, the show soon picked up pace after a few weeks and took its average market share from 4.6 per cent in September 2011 to 9.1 per cent among viewers aged 14 to 49 during December 2011